Fencer of Minerva: Plot summary

 Set in a world reminiscent of John Norman's Gor novels, the story has political intrigue, adventure, and romance.
 The main characters are Diana, a royal princess-turned-slave, and Sho, a royal prince and her childhood friend who later becomes her master.

 The two were parted ten years before when Randis, Diana's father, had taken the throne of the kingdom of Doria from Sho's father, King Baasen.
 Several of Randis' guards then tried to kill the young Sho, Baasen's heir and believed him dead when he fell over the mesa where Doria's castle had been built.
 Diana watched the attack and tried to let her father know, only to see Randis standing over King Baasen's body.

 Ten years later, Diana is now the princess of Doria, but hates the position.
 Her father, now king of Doria, tries to have her married-off to Prince Dunan of the kingdom of Guptia.
 Diana, however, runs away, fleeing the castle.
 Disguised as a man, she manages to get a slave called Fina out of a jam and they flee Doria.
 However, they are soon attacked by creatures as well as nomads.
 The nomads discover Diana is a girl, but don't listen to her princess story, instead, proceeding to train her and Fina into slaves.
 While Diana is being whipped, a stranger walks in asking to spend a night, but the nomads want a rumble.
 The stranger, who is wearing a mask that covers half his face, slaughters one of them and is ready to fight the other nomads.
 However, after one match with the chief, Teo, the stranger is accepted by the tribe and is allowed to spend the night.
-When the stranger puts away his dagger, Diana immediately recognizes the stranger as her friend Sho, whom she thought had died.
+When the stranger puts away his dagger, Diana immediately recognizes the stranger as her friend Sho, who she thought had died.
 Diana is then made Sho's slave.
 Sho also recognizes Diana and after consummating their relationship, along with the help of the nomads, they proceed to take back Doria.